 11:40 - 11:47

 Because this is a computer science class, we couldn't just write the quiz and be done with it.
 No, for the next seven minutes we write the quiz again, using iclickers to create a digital copy of our scores.
 Why?
-Because the professor is too goddamned lazy to just get grad students to mark them like everyone else does technology!
+Becausethe professor is too goddamned lazy to just get grad students to mark them like everyone else does technology!
 I guess?

-doesn't mean it isn't retarded
+Just because something is advanced doesn't mean it isn't retarded |

 11:47 - 12:00